emeibech/weather-fe/README.md

 * [Usage](#usage)

 ## Summary
 A web application for getting current weather and daily forecast information based on a city parameter.
 On initial load, the app will fetch the weather information based on the approximate location of your IP address.
 You can then use the search function to get the weather information for a specific city.
-The design is minimal, clean, and responsive, and the data fetched is minimized to only include weather data that I think are most pertinent to avoid information overload.
+The design is minimal, clean, and responsive, and the data fetched is minimized to only include the most pertinent ones in order to avoid information overload.

 ## Technologies Used
 <img alt="Javascript" src="./src/assets/svgs/javascript.svg" width="200" height="100"> <img alt="Vite" src="./src/assets/svgs/vite-js-logo.svg" width="200" height="100"> <img alt="Tailwind CSS" src="./src/assets/svgs/tailwind-css.svg" width="200" height="100">